RektangularStudios/novellia/README.md

 Start mock server (after building)
 - `./novellia-server ${PWD}/config/mock.yaml`

+### Testing

+Execute a command like
+- `go test service_test.go -run TestDecodeStakeAddress -v`

+You'll probably have to modify the file slightly fit your local machine.
+These tests are not designed for running by automation, they're more for manual testing / integration.

 ## What features are supported?

 For a comprehensive list, refer to the [Novellia SDK Documentation on our Wiki](https://rektangularstudios.com/wiki) (TODO)